jaaoop/ProjectGestus/README.md

 1. Execute in the shell `python ContinuousGesturePredictor.py` .
 2. When the file is open, the webcam will start and the recording will be shown for the user.
 3. In the open window, a square will be drawn and, during 30 frames, will take the area as background.
 Taking this to count, leave this area free from the hand for better results.
-4. After the 30 first frames, a *Thresholded and Statistics* window will appear, in this moment the user must press '**s**' to start the detection and, then, positionate the hand in the drawn square.
+4. After the 30 first frames, a *Thresholded and Statistics* window will appear, at this moment the user must press '**s**' to start the detection and, then, positionate the hand in the drawn square.
 5. The window *Thresholded and Statistics* will show the detected gesture, the user is free to move and test new detections.

 [**LabelGenerator.py**](https://github.com/jaaoop/ProjectGestus/blob/master/LabelGenerator.py) generate new training gestures.
 1. Execute in the shell `python LabelGenerator.py -n <gesture-name>`.
 2. When the file is open, the webcam will start and the recording will be shown for the user.
 3. In the open window a square will be drawn and, during 30 frames, will take the area as background.
 Taking this to count, leave this area free from the hand for better results.
-4. After the 30 first frames, a *Thresholded and Statistics* window will appear, in this moment the user must press '**s**' to start generating training and testing gesture. **Suggestion:** Move the hand for diverse results.
+4. After the 30 first frames, a *Thresholded and Statistics* window will appear, in this moment the user must press '**s**' to start generating training and testing gesture pictures. **Suggestion:** Move the hand for diverse results.
 5. In the process of creating the new gesture, the shell will show the progress.
 When finished, two folders will be created, one of [Train](https://github.com/jaaoop/ProjectGestus/tree/master/Dataset/Train) and one of [Test](https://github.com/jaaoop/ProjectGestus/tree/master/Dataset/Test), both with the gesture name.

 >**Note:** One additional parameter from LabelGenerator is `-t <image-number>` where the ammount of training images is defined, the test ones are 10% of this value.
 By default the parameter is set to `-t 1000`.